-These manual blenders are as simple as they sound, clamp them to a table or the tailgate of your truck, fill with ingredients, and turn the handle.
+These manual blenders are as simple as they sound, clamp them to a table or the tailgate of your truck, fill them with ingredients, and turn the handle.

 Hand-crank blenders aren’t as efficient as an electric blender, but they are great for off-grid or power-out applications.